-- a) For each retail sales facility from which consumer fireworks will be sold: \$5,000 for the initial certificate, and \$2,500 for a renewal certificate. - b) For each building where consumer fireworks will be stored: \$5,000 for the initial certificate, and \$2,500 for a renewal certificate. - c) For a retail sales facility or location where only low-grade fireworks will be sold or stored: \$0.7 If a person holds a fireworks certificate for a retail sales facility where consumer fireworks will be sold or other building where consumer fireworks will be stored, the person may sell or store low-grade fireworks from that same site without being required to obtain a separate fireworks certificate for the low-grade fireworks.
+- b) For each location/building where consumer fireworks will be stored: \$5,000 for the initial certificate, and \$2,500 for a renewal certificate.
+11 - c) For a retail sales facility or location where only low-grade fireworks will be sold or stored: \$0.12 If a person holds a fireworks certificate for a retail sales facility where consumer fireworks will be sold or other building where consumer fireworks will be stored, the person may sell or store low-grade fireworks from that same site without being required to obtain a separate fireworks certificate for the low-grade fireworks.

 Failure to obtain a required fireworks certificate would be a misdemeanor punishable by a fine of up to \$5,000 and/or imprisonment of up to 2 years.
-A consumer fireworks certificate would not be required to fireworks that are manufactured and shipped directly out of state by commercial carrier.
+A consumer fireworks certificate would not be required for fireworks that are manufactured and shipped directly out of state by commercial carrier.13